 While most private bankers don’t think this tech investment poses an existential threat to their jobs (they say wealthy clients still want face time), it is still adding to the pressures they are facing.
 Clients could switch some of their more straightforward investments to banks’ in-house tech platforms or turn to one of the many robo-advisors that have recently sprung up in Singapore and Hong Kong.

 “Robo-advisors are able to compare costs and returns on their investments easily.
-If the client isn’t happy with the returns, they can move assets to other banks,” says Sen from Omerta Group.
-“There is now more pressure on private bankers to outperform on investments as well as increase their AUM with net new money.”
+If the client isn’t happy with the returns, they can move assets to other banks,” says headhunter Sen. “There is now more pressure on private bankers to outperform on investments as well as increase their AUM with net new money.”

 Image credit: leolintang, Getty